Photo by Innerbody Research

 If you’re looking into ashwagandha for its testosterone-boosting properties, we’d first recommend that you talk to your doctor and request a testosterone test to determine whether or not you’re actually low.
 It won’t do you any good to take a testosterone-boosting supplement if your testosterone is already within the normal range.
 (We can point you to the best at-home testosterone tests if you don’t want to wait weeks to see your provider.)
 You’ll also have access to more clinically efficient prescription medications and testosterone replacement therapies if you can confirm your levels.

-If prescriptions aren’t your desired first course of action, there are lots of potential testosterone supplements out there, but surprisingly few are both safe and effective.
-This is why — after consistently finding supplements that didn’t quite hit the mark — we created our own option, Innerbody Testosterone Support.
+If prescriptions aren’t your desired first course of action, there are lots of testosterone supplements out there, but surprisingly few are both safe and effective.
+This is why — after consistently finding supplements that didn’t quite hit the mark — we created our own option, Innerbody Testosterone Support (as detailed earlier in this guide).

 Another decent product is TestoPrime, which has 56mg of branded ashwagandha per serving and a formula capable of being effective without breaking your budget.
-Roman’s testosterone support supplement is also recommendable with 600mg of ashwagandha, though it is unbranded ashwagandha.
-Roman is also an excellent one-stop-shop when there isn’t a clomiphene citrate shortage, because ordinarily you can access testosterone tests and prescription testosterone therapy services; these services are suspended at the moment, however.
-Roman also offers erectile dysfunction medications, generic Zoloft, hair loss treatment, skincare, and weight loss support within the same platform.
+Ro’s testosterone support supplement is also recommendable because of its 600mg of ashwagandha, though it’s an unbranded form.
+Ro is also an excellent one-stop shop when there isn’t a clomiphene citrate shortage, because, ordinarily, you can access testosterone tests and prescription testosterone therapy services; these services are suspended at the moment, however.
+Roman also offers erectile dysfunction medications, generic Zoloft, hair loss treatment, skin care, and weight loss support within the same platform.

-For more information, check out our guide to testosterone boosters, where we outline your best options in 2024.
+For more information, check out our guide to testosterone boosters, which outlines your best options in 2025.

 Sources